 What is Millet:

 Millets are a group of highly variable small-seeded grains, widely grown in India.
 They are rich in nutrients and popularly known as Nutri-Cereals.
 They belong to the Poaceae family.
 Millets are mostly rainfed crops that require fewer inputs and less water.
-They are tolerant to drought and they are the next generation crops.
+They are tolerant to drought and they are next-generation crops.

 Millets are good for you, good for the planet, and good for the farmers.

-In this blog, I will give you a brief about millets, its nutritional facts, health benefits and why it is grown by farmers in Koraput.
+In this blog, I will give you a brief about millets, their nutritional facts, health benefits, and why it is grown by farmers in Koraput.

 Types of Millets:

 There are nine types of millets grown in India.
 This crop is divided into two main categories – major and minor millets depending on the size and area of production.
 Sorghum and Pearl Millet come under major millets and the rest are the minor millets (Foxtail Millet, Little Millet, Barnyard Millet, Finger Millet, Kodo Millet, Proso Millet, and Browntop Millet).

 Teff and Fonio are the other two millets grown in Africa.
 In India, few farmers are growing these millets.

 In India, Millets are known by different names, and recently taken an effort to bring all the names of Millets on one page, and definitely, it will help in knowing millets better.
 Millets name in different languages.

 Why Millets are grown in Koraput: